docker/docs/engine/swarm/secrets.md

 - Generic strings or binary content (up to 500 kb in size)

 > **Note**: Docker secrets are only available to swarm services, not to
 > standalone containers.
-To use this feature, consider adapting your container
+To use this feature, consider udapting your container
 > to run as a service.
 Stateful containers can typically run with a scale of 1
 > without changing the container code.